MottiniMauro/kubernetes-autoscaling-demo/readme.md

 kubectl edit deploy metrics-server -n kube-system
 ```

-We should edit the file wddint the 2 kubelet options shown below (make sure you use spaces for the indentation):
+We should edit the file with the 2 kubelet options shown below (make sure you use spaces for the indentation):
 ```
 containers:
   - args: